ahabra/memoize/README.md

 # Java Memoizer

-A Java open source memoization library to cache the results of slow methods using annotations and a pluggable cache interface.
+A Java open source memoization library to cache the results of slow methods using annotations.

 ## History of this library
 I initially created this library back in 2007 using Java 5 and Ant build, this was before Github